 Article ID: 957218 - View products that this article applies to.

 This problem occurs because of the EAPHost architecture in Windows XP SP3.
 When you try to authenticate, the EAPHost converts the EAP ID message to Unicode.
 However, the server tries to read the EAP ID message as ASCII.
-Therefore, if the user identity has the ASCII characters 128 through 255, the EAP authentication fails.
+Therefore, if the user identity contains the ASCII characters 128 through 255, EAP authentication fails.

 Hotfix informationA supported hotfix is available from Microsoft.
 However, this hotfix is intended to correct only the problem that is described in this article.
 Apply this hotfix only to systems that are experiencing this specific problem.

 If the hotfix is available for download, there is a "Hotfix download available" section at the top of this Knowledge Base article.
 If this section does not appear, submit a request to Microsoft Customer Service and Support to obtain the hotfix.